De Sitter-invariant approach to cosmology: Introduction

 \section{Introduction}

-A fundamental issue of spacetime physics is the lack of a special relativity capable of describing the Planck scale kinematics.
-The problem is that the short-distance structure of spacetime at the Planck scale is governed by an observer-independent length given by the Planck length.
-Since the Poincaré-invariant Einstein's special relativity does not admit a finite invariant length, it is unable to describe the Planck scale kinematics.
-It is then necessary to look for a special relativity that complies with the presence of a finite invariant length.
+A fundamental issue of spacetime physics is the lack of a special relativity theory suitable for describing the Planck scale kinematics.
+The problem is that the short-distance structure of spacetime at the Planck scale is governed by the Planck length, usually interpreted as a three-dimensional Euclidian length ($i, j, k, \dots = 1,2,3$)

-One of the first attempts to solve this puzzle is the {\em doubly special relativity}~\cite{1,2,3,4}, a theory constructed by adding to the special relativity dispersion relation, particular scale-suppressed terms of higher order in the four-momentum.
-As these terms violate the Lorentz symmetry, the theory admits an invariant length at the Planck scale.
-The importance of these terms is controlled by a parameter $\kappa$, which changes the special relativity's kinematic group from Poincar\'e to the $\kappa$-deformed Poincar\'e group.
-Far from the Planck scale, these terms are suppressed, Lorentz symmetry is recovered, and one obtains ordinary special relativity.

-An alternative approach is to search for a special relativity that admits a finite invariant length while preserving the Lorentz symmetry.
-The first step of this search is to reassess the status of the de Sitter spacetime.
-Usually, it is interpreted as a dynamical solution to the sourceless Einstein's equation in the presence of $\Lambda$, standing on an equal footing with all other solutions, like Schwarzschild and Kerr.
-However, as a quotient space~\cite{GeoLivro}, it should instead be interpreted as a fundamental spacetime in that it can be algebraically constructed independently of Einstein's equation, standing on an equal footing with Minkowski spacetime.
-In this case, Minkowski and de Sitter can be considered non-gravitational backgrounds for constructing physical theories.
+Since this definition of Planck length is not Lorentz invariant, it clashes with Einstein's special relativity, which is thus unable to describe the Planck scale kinematics.
+For this reason, there is a widespread belief that Lorentz invariance should break down at the Planck scale.

+However, such an interpretation of the Planck length has consistency problems.
+For example, in terms of fundamental constants of nature, the Planck length reads

+As the fundamental constants are Lorentz invariant, the Planck length should also be Lorentz invariant.
+To be Lorentz invariant, instead of being interpreted as a three-dimensional Euclidian length, the Planck length must be interpreted as a four-dimensional pseudo-length ($\alpha, \beta, \gamma, \dots = 0,1,2,3$)

+with $g_{\alpha \beta}$ a pseudo-Euclidian (or Lorentzian) metric.
+As we will see, more than the introduction of the Planck pseudo-length is needed to obtain the Planck scale kinematics in the presence of a non-vanishing cosmological term~$\Lambda$.

+To begin with, we clarify that, whenever talking about locality, we mean the locality notion inherent to the strong equivalence principle.
+According to this principle, at every spacetime point in an arbitrary gravitational field, one can define a locally inertial frame in which inertial effects precisely compensate for gravitation.
+Consequently, inertial effects and gravitation go out of sight, and the laws of physics reduce locally to those of special relativity, as seen from an inertial frame~\cite{MTW}.

+Note that this notion of locality differs from the usual geometric notion, in which a curved surface can be locally approximated by a flat surface.
+Although this approximation is correct, it is not a physical principle and has nothing to do with the strong equivalence principle~\cite{Synge}.
+Note also that since the cosmological term~$\Lambda$ represents neither gravitation nor inertial effect, it does not interfere with the strong equivalence principle and, consequently, with the notion of locality.